aridjayarecipes/cutesrecipes.web.app/content/post/2148-steps-to-prepare-ultimate-pumpkin-torte.md

 1. Make ready 8 oz Cool Whip

 This scrumptious Pumpkin Torte is my THM-friendly version of the popular pumpkin dump cake!
-It's like a pumpkin cobbler, of sorts.
+It&#39;s like a pumpkin cobbler, of sorts.
 And with pumpkin pie, cakes, cookies and more, one of these pumpkin recipes is sure to please!
 Pumpkin Torte is a great alternative to pumpkin pie while keeping that great seasonal taste.

 <!--inarticleads2-->